JamieBort/Portfolio-Website/administrative/fullstack_rebuild_branch_TODO.md

           - removing the `./index.html` file.

+          - add an I18y library to translate parts of the site that are dynamically updated from GraphQL api calls.
+Possibly polyglot.js.

+          - add a media query library to facilitate building a responsive site.
+Possibly react-responsive.

       - Look up the typical file structure for Vite front ends.

       - Then move those directories.

       - Then remove the `./index.html` file.

+      - Then add the I18y library.

+      - Then add the media query library.

     - Account for the time(s) when the api call doesn't work.
 Or when the server id down.
 Or when github is down.
 Etc.